StableUnit/MonteCarloSimulation/README.md

 researchers to make empirical estimations of systemic risk, under specific assumptions about the movement and relationships between key system components.

-In our case, Risk to Stable Unit system contract can be understood as the likelyhood of undesirable results occuring.
-We derive estimates of this risk through repeatedly simulating the behaviour of the contract and recording results.
-Aggregations of these samples give us an outcome distribution from which we can derive statistics over possible outcomes.
+In our case, Risk to the Stable Unit system can be understood as the likelyhood of the contract reserve ratio dropping bellow an undesirable threshold.

+We derive estimates of this risk through repeatedly simulating the behaviour of the contract and recording samples.
+Aggregations of these samples give us an outcome distribution from which we can derive statistics.
 For instance, 'Given our assumptions about the behaviour of the Bitcoin price, and Stable Unit demand, there is a 90% chance that the contract reserve ratio will remain above above 0.5 within a years time.